-If a Member is admitted to an In-Network Hospital or Facility, a Claims Administrator will authorize an initial number of days of treatment.
-During the Member's stay in the hospital, the Claims Administrator will review the Member's treatment plan with his/her attending physician and with his/her hospital.
-The Claims Administrator may authorize additional hospital/facility days if the Member's condition is deemed to be medically necessary.
+If a Member is admitted to an In-Network Hospital or Facility, the Claims Administrator will authorize an initial number of days of treatment.
+During the Member's stay in the Hospital, the Claims Administrator will review the Member's treatment plan with his/her attending physician and with his/her Hospital.
+The Claims Administrator may authorize additional Hospital or Facility days if the Member's treatment is deemed to be Medically Necessary.
 The criteria for establishing Medical Necessity will be determined by Anthem.

-- In-Network Facility Charges: The plan will pay 80% of the network rate; subject to Deductible.
-Pre- certification is required. - In-Network Provider Charges:
+• In-Network Facility Charges:

+The plan will pay 90% of the network rate; subject to deductible.
+Pre-certification is required.

+• In-Network Provider Charges:

-The plan will pay 80% of the network rate; subject to Deductible.
-Pre- certification is required.
+The plan will pay 90% of the network rate; subject to deductible.
+Pre-certification is required.

-Mental health and substance abuse treatment services must be Medically Necessary and must be provided by a qualified professional.
+Mental health and substance abuse treatment services must be medically necessary and must be provided by a qualified professional.
 A qualified professional is a licensed Psychiatrist (MD); a licensed Clinical Psychologist (Ph.D.); a licensed Clinical Social Worker (LCSW); a licensed Professional Counselor (LPC); a licensed Marriage and Family Therapist (LMFT); and/or a Masters-level RN (Clinical Nurse Specialist).

-Expenses That the Mental Health and Substance Abuse Treatment Plan does not Cover.
+Expenses That The Mental Health and Substance Abuse Treatment Plan does not Cover.